 What to do you think?
 Are people basically good or basically bad?
 Is Machiavelli right?
+A wide variety of opinion will emerge.
+Students should reflect honestly on themselves.

 Now, if you believe that people are the way Machiavelli says they are, your ideas about right and wrong will change.